 Kaori Maeyama is an urban landscape painter born and raised in Fukuoka, Japan.
-Since arriving in New Orleans alone with one duffel bag in 1994, she has been a focus puller, an audio editor, a plein air painter.
+Since arriving in New Orleans alone with one duffel bag in 1994, she has been a focus puller, an audio editor, and a plein air painter.
 She teaches at the New Orleans Academy of Fine Arts, and is a member of Staple Goods art collective and gallery in the St. Claude Arts District.

 Focusing on decay and isolation of the mundane as the primary subject matter, she uses tonal palette and visual noise to amplify the passage of time and the atmosphere of ordinary landscapes.
-Her work has been shown at Staple Goods, The Front, LeMieux Galleries, and the Ogden Museum of Southern Art, among others.
+Her work has been shown at Staple Goods, The Front, LeMieux Galleries, and the Ogden Museum of Southern Art.

 She holds a BA in film production from the University of New Orleans, and a MFA in painting from Tulane University where she learned to paint without paintbrushes.